 What is a pre-existing condition?

 According to Embrace, a pre-existing condition is any injury, illness or irregularity that your pet exhibits prior to the end of your waiting period.
 This is true even if your pet never went to the vet for this condition.
-Unfortunately, no pet insurance companies cover pre-existing conditions.
+Unfortunately, no affordable pet insurance companies cover pre-existing conditions.

 Curable vs. non-curable pre-existing conditions